kebaldwi/ansible_lab_v1/LabGuide.md

 - Better options for **state** keys
 - More intuitive and logical structure for configuration with nested structures where it makes sense

-The only down side of network resource modules is the limited number of modules availble.
+The only drawback of network resource modules is the limited number of modules availble.
 There aren't network resource modules for every configuration that you might need to manage.

 In order to get a little bit of exposure to network resource modules, we will use a simple playbook to change the hostname of our C8kv router.
 We will use the [cisco.ios.ios_hostname](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_hostname_module.html) network resource module in the playbook titled [router_hostname.yaml](Task_1.5_Day_N_Config_Change/router_hostname.yaml):